Q. Does the Plan cover prescription drugs?

 How to obtain your prescription or a refill

 - Refills can be obtained if prescribed and needed.
-You must have used at least 75% of the previous prescription, based on the dosage prescribed, before you can refill and receive plan benefits.
+You must have generally used 75% of the previous prescription, based on the dosage prescribed, before you can refill and receive Plan benefits.

 - To receive the discounted price, present your prescription and either your prescription drug identification card or the primary participant's identification number at a participating network retail pharmacy.
 See the definition for primary participant.

 - The pharmacist enters the prescription and the primary participant's Social Security number or ID number into the pharmacy's computer system to confirm:

 - That the participant or family member is covered,

 - That it is a covered prescription, and

 The term Primary Participant refers to the participant whose identification number is used.
 The primary participant is the employee or individual who elected COBRA coverage.
 Covered family members use the primary participant's identification number to access all medical benefits.
 Be sure to give identification cards or the primary participant's identification number to your spouse and any covered family members who may live away from home.